 During your ASN education, you will be challenged with a curriculum that is based on national standards and current best practices.
 You will learn how to offer compassionate care to individuals with healthcare needs.
 The faculty is dedicated to providing our students with a nursing education that is grounded in Christian values of compassion and service.
+High-tech labs offer simulation to give you hands-on learning experiences.
+You’ll also precept and learn at clinical sites with opportunities for one-on-one mentorship from a practicing RN.

 Gardner-Webb maintains productive partnerships with community healthcare facilities, providing students with valuable opportunities for service learning.
 You’ll learn about providing patient-centered care, evidence-based practice, and interdisciplinary collaboration.